Alzarath/alzarath.github.io-source/source/_posts/movement.md

 {% asset_img Horiz1.png %}

-I resolved the uni-directional nature by multiplying by -1 in the initial `value > 180` test.
+I resolved the uni-directional nature by instead subtracting the xVector by 360 in the initial `value > 180` test.
 The only problem this gives is subtracting -90 from 180 certainly does not give the desired value, so I had to multiply the 180 by the current value's "sign" (`value = 180 * Mathf.Sign(value) - value`).

 {% asset_img Horiz2.png %}